OE Node installation and configuration

 Hardware requirements

-The minimum hardware requirements for the server that will run the marketplace are:
+The minimum hardware requirements for the server that will run the OE Node are:

 number of cores: 2